Towards reconstructing experimental sparse-view X-ray CT data with diffusion models: Methodology

 \section{Methodology}

-In order to realize an experimental scan of an object similar to the standard canonical Shepp-Logan (SL) phantom, we designed a physical phantom by laser-cutting ellipses in a 6mm-thick transparent polymethyl methacrylate (PMMA) plate.
-Two ellipses were left as air-filled regions, while the remaining ones were filled with deep-pour transparent epoxy resin.
-The scans were performed using a custom-built laboratory X-ray CT scanner located in the FleX-ray Lab at the CWI in Amsterdam.
-We acquired 901 equally spaced projections over a full rotation of the sample.
-The system operated in a cone-beam geometry with a source-to-object distance of 234.92 mm and a source-to-detector distance of 400 mm.
-The X-ray tube was set to 70 kVp and 600 $\mu A$ with a 30 ms exposure.
+To realize an experimental scan of an object resembling the canonical Shepp-Logan (SL) phantom, we designed a physical phantom by laser-cutting ellipses into a 6mm-thick transparent polymethyl methacrylate (PMMA) plate.
+Two ellipses were left air-filled, while the others were filled with deep-pour transparent epoxy resin (see supplementary Fig.~S1 for a photograph).
+Scans were acquired on a custom-built laboratory X-ray CT scanner in the FleX-ray Lab at CWI in Amsterdam.We collected 901 equally spaced projections over a full rotation in cone-beam geometry, with a source-to-object distance of 234.92 mm and a source-to-detector distance of 400 mm.
+The X-ray tube operated at 70 kVp and 600 $\mu A$ with a 30 ms exposure.
 Projections were recorded with an effective detector pixel size of 0.2992 mm and 478 detector channels per view.
-Only the central detector row was recorded, resulting in a fan-beam–equivalent sinogram of size 901×478 (views $\times$ channels).
+Only the central detector row was used, yielding a fan-beam-equivalent sinogram of size 901×478 (views $\times$ channels).
 Dark-field and flat-field references were acquired for correction.